Closed School Information

 The Proprietary School Certification Program serves as the MDHE's clearinghouse for information about closed Missouri postsecondary schools.
 We receive many inquiries from, or on behalf of, students that attended schools that have since closed, and we strive to maintain accurate information regarding where the records are stored.
 Below are some frequently asked questions about school closure.

-- Student Record Verification (provides information to the MDHE to determine if records are available)
+- Student Record Verification Form (provides information to the MDHE to determine if records are available)

 - Student Record Request Form (request for available records)